rmh2009/SOCC/README.md

  - Support for array type. (see note1)
  - A simple type checking system. (see note1)
  - Support for pointer. (see note2)

-Limitations:
- - For now it only compiles to 32 bit x86 assembly code.
+ - Supports both 32 bit and 64 bit x86 assembly (see note4).

 Features missing:
  - Support for struct.